 11. THE SEQUEL BOMBED.

 Nearly 10 years after beginning work on the original film, Butler decided to film a follow-up.
 Pumping Iron II: The Women was a 1985 release that focused on the growing female segment of the bodybuilding scene.
-While it was warmly received by Sports Illustrated and other outlets, audiences seemed disinterested in an Arnold-free feature—and it has since been largely forgotten.
+While it was warmly received by and other outlets, audiences seemed disinterested in an Arnold-free feature—and it has since been largely forgotten.